-In fiscal 2017, Daikin again joined other companies in carrying out a basic survey that will be used to create a scheme in Sri Lanka for disseminating air conditioners using low-GWP refrigerants, as well as recovering, recycling, and destroying refrigerants.
+In both fiscal 2016 and 2017, Daikin joined other companies in carrying out a basic survey that will be used to create a scheme in Sri Lanka for disseminating air conditioners using low-GWP refrigerants, as well as recovering, recycling, and destroying refrigerants.
 The survey is part of support for emerging countries under Japan's Ministry of Economy, Trade and Industry (METI).

 Find out more in your region.